Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches: Acknowledgements

 \section{Acknowledgements}

-We acknowledge Janet Conrad, John Hardin, and Maria Concepcion Gonzalez-Garcia for useful discussions.
+We acknowledge Janet Conrad, Maria Concepcion Gonzalez-Garcia, and John Hardin.
+We additionally thank Joachim Kopp and Alexei Smirnov for insightful discussions on wave packet size estimations and their role in neutrino decoherence.
 CAA is supported by the Faculty of Arts and Sciences of Harvard University, and the Alfred P. Sloan Foundation.
-TB and JS acknowledge financial support from the European ITN project H2020-MSCAITN-2019/860881-HIDDeN, the Spanish grants PID2019-108122GBC32, PID2019-105614GB-C21, and to the State Agency for Research of the Spanish Ministry of Science and Innovation through the ``Unit of Excellence María de Maeztu 2020-2023'' award to the Institute of Cosmos Sciences (CEX2019-000918-M), .
+TB and JS acknowledge financial support from the European ITN project H2020-MSCAITN-2019/860881-HIDDeN, the Spanish grants PID2019-108122GBC32, PID2019-105614GB-C21, and from the State Agency for Research of the Spanish Ministry of Science and Innovation through the ``Unit of Excellence María de Maeztu 2020-2023'' award to the Institute of Cosmos Sciences (CEX2019-000918-M).

 \onecolumngrid

 \ifx \standalonesupplemental\undefined \fi

 {Supplemental Material-- S\arabic{page}} {A\arabic{equation}}